areaDetector/ADCompVision/CONTRIBUTING.md

 ```
 This will allow NDPluginCV to update descriptions for each input and output in real time when you select your function.

-Finally, you need to edit the 'processImage' function in NDPluginCVHelper.cpp.
+Finally, you need to edit the `processImage` function in `NDPluginCVHelper.cpp`.
 In the switch statement, add a case as follows:

 ```
 case ADCV_YOURFUNCTION: